 The National Bureau of Economic Research, NBER, is a private, nonprofit, nonpartisan research organization dedicated to promoting a greater understanding of how the economy works.
 Research is conducted by more than 500 university professors around the country, the leading scholars in their fields.

-Then click on the Working Papers & Publications tab to the left of the page.
+Click on the database link below and then click on the Working Papers & Publications tab to the left of the page.
 Full text of all working papers are available to CSUS students and faculty.

 EconPapers use the RePEc bibliographic and author data, providing access to the largest collection of online Economics working papers and journal articles.
 The majority of the full text files are freely available, but some (typically journal articles) require that you or your organization subscribe to the service providing the full text file.